kragen/peg-bootstrap/peg.md

 [Darius Bacon’s ichbins] [ichbins] is an inspiring small Lisp compiler;
-it can compile itself to C,
+it can compile itself to C
-even though
-it’s only a bit over six pages of code.
+with full run-time type-checking, even though it’s only a bit over six pages of code.
 Its recursive-descent parser